suncoast-devs/handbook/lessons/react-intro/index.md

 You may have noticed that we define our React Components in files that end in `.jsx` instead of `.js`.
 The `.jsx` extension allows our editors and our code management tools to know we are using the `JSX` extensions.
-Browsers to not understand `JSX` by default so a [transpile](https://en.wikipedia.org/wiki/Source-to-source_compiler) step takes place automatically.
+Browsers do not understand `JSX` by default so a [transpile](https://en.wikipedia.org/wiki/Source-to-source_compiler) step takes place automatically.
 This step turns our `JSX` into plain `JavaScript` that a